 But, if you’ve yet to appreciate how great of a showstopper ingredient it is in sweet dishes, I think this pumpkin dip will quickly show you the light!

 It’s also wonderful baked into desserts like this ricotta almond fig cake for a light and airy textured crumb.

 Lots of dessert dips tend to use yogurt as the base but I’m making a strong case for ricotta being a much better option.
-When whipped, it’s just so light and fluffy and its already subtly sweet undertones make it perfect for desserts of all kind!
+Like cream cheese fruit dip, when whipped, it’s just so light and fluffy and its already subtly sweet undertones make it perfect for desserts of all kind!

 MORE DELICIOUS DIPS TO TRY:

 And for a sweet bite, how about some deviled strawberries?
 Filled with a cheesecake-like center, they’re adorable and delicious!

 - 1 tablespoon – 1/4 cup maple syrup depending on taste preference

 - Place the ricotta in a large bowl.
 Beat with a hand held mixer until light and fluffy, about 2 minutes.

 - Add the pumpkin puree and beat again until incorporated, about 20-30 seconds.